Sivamani-18/JS-Courses/README.md

 ```

 ### reduce()
 Executes a reducer function on each element of the array, resulting in a single output value.
+[Back To Top](#table-of-contents)
 ```javascript
 var numbers = [1, 2, 3, 4, 5];
 var sum = numbers.reduce(function(total, number) {